In Flynn's Fall, Signs Of Potentially Deeper Problem In Trump's White House

 All presidential transitions have stumbles at the start, moments when they lose their balance.
 This White House has yet to develop a sense of balance to lose.
 You could say the new Trump team was not coming apart because it has yet to come together.

 The new White House has, however, kept up a running argument about appearances and reality, denouncing the media daily while working tirelessly to exploit them.
 The president turns to Twitter to denounce "illegal leaks" and insist they are "the real story."
 But the leaks spring from all levels of the executive branch and White House in a torrent.
-In other tweets we hear of "the lying media" and the "dishonest media," and learn that "all negative polls are fake news."
+In other tweets we hear of "the lying media" and the "dishonest media" and learn that "all negative polls are fake news."

 Through it all, there persists a sense of the surreal.
 Who is actually speaking for the president when several officially do — and at times contradict each other?